VladimirKalachikhin/Galadriel-map/README.md

 ## Demo
-Full feature [live demo](http://130.61.159.53/map/).
-Sometimes there floating a virtual sailboat.
+~~Full feature [live demo](http://130.61.159.53/map/).
+Sometimes there floating a virtual sailboat.~~ Unfortunately, the Oracle Inc. turned out to be a crook, so the demo does not work.

 ## Ready to use images